What is a Car Fringe Benefit?

 Questions?

 Car related Fringe Benefits can be a taxation minefield.
-We strongly suggest that if you have questions regarding your business vehicle usage please contact us on (03) 5911 7000 or send us an email.
+If you have questions regarding your business vehicle usage please contact us on (03) 5911 7000 or send us an email.

 The Fringe Benefits Tax year (FBT) ends on 31 March.
 We explore the problem areas likely to attract the ATO’s attention.